CEMPD/VERDI/doc/User_Manual/VERDI_ch03.md

 1.  tar -xvf verdi_2.0_beta.tar.gz into a location where you would like to install VERDI

-2. Edit verdi_2.0_beta/verdi.sh: Change the path for the VERDI_HOME variable to reflect the location where VERDI was installed (e.g., VERDI_HOME=/usr/local/verdi)
+2. Edit verdi_2.0_beta/verdi.sh: Change the path for the DIR variable to reflect the location where VERDI was installed (e.g., DIR=/proj/ie/apps/longleaf/VERDI_2.0_jun_23/VERDI_2.0_beta)

 3. Create a directory *verdi* under your home directory.